 The soil must always be well-drained.
 Otherwise, powdery mildew can appear in hot, rainy weather, which can be spotted by the rotten pustules.
 You should prune the affected areas and avoid watering the foliage.
 In the event of an aphid invasion: spray with water and black soap.

 The alyssum is one of the first beautiful flowers that bloom spring!
-From spring to summer, this perennial plant forms dazzling cushions of small golden yellow or white flowers for the white alyssum.
+From spring to summer, this perennial plant forms dazzling cushions of small golden yellow or White Flowers for the white alyssum.
 Frugal, it is ideal for sunny and very draining grounds.
 The plant is easy to grow, rewarding, and requires no care.
 Rustic, tolerant of summer drought, the plant looks stunning in rock gardens, flowering walls, and sunny borders.